Mind0xP/Frida-Python-Binding/README.md

 ### How-to install
   * Make sure to use **Python 3.x**.
+  * Install `adb` via Android SDK and check that the environment variables are set correctly.
-  * install the dependecies by running:
+  * Install the dependecies by running:
     `pip install -r requirements.txt`